ChanTingHui/wssqrctf/misc/Spectro and Secrets/README.md

 ```
 Pingu's friend have seemed to send a message in his home directory.
 Can you find the flag?
+Embed the message in the flag syntex.
 ```